-We have applied to list our common stock on the New York Stock Exchange under the symbol "CDRE".
+Our common stock has been approved for listing on the New York Stock Exchange under the symbol "CDRE".

 Short Sales, Stabilizing Transactions and Penalty Bids

 In order to facilitate this offering, persons participating in this offering may engage in transactions that stabilize, maintain or otherwise affect the price of the shares during and after this offering.
 Specifically, the underwriters may engage in the following activities in accordance with the rules of the SEC.